stuartherbert/if-i-knew-then/introduction.md

 This e-book contains answers from the [Voices From Industry](https://plus.google.com/communities/111699457416495663696) Google community to one question: _what do you wish you'd known before you graduated from university?_  It gives you an insight into some of the different skills required to be in industry, written by people who are already working in industry.

 Each chapter focuses on one area that these developers believe have been important in _their_ careers.
+In their own words, each developer shares with you something that they wish they'd known before they graduated.

+We hope this inspires you.